SethLaske/SethLaske.github.io/_projects/5-navmesh-pathfinder.md

 #### Navmesh Generation

-In order to create a NavMesh on a predetermined level the walls are first ordered, and connected in series.
+In order to create a NavMesh on a predetermined level the walls are ordered and connected in series.

-With all of the walls drawn, any concave angles are found in the original level shape.
+Concave angles are found in the original level shape.
 For each obtuse angle, an additional line is drawn to a different useable vertex, splitting the original polygon into two.

-This recurses into the two created polygons until all polygons are convex.
-Each polygon also remembers what wall it was split from, to be used to create a graph later.
+This recurses into the sub-polygons until all polygons are convex, tracking it's neighboring walls.

 Each polygon then is reattached to the polygon it was split from, creating a graph that traverses the entire level.